San Diego Trolley: Mid-Coast Trolley extension project

-The Blue Line was re-extended north from its original northern terminus at America Plaza to run through five existing stations (up to and including its pre-2012 terminus, the Old Town Transit Center), and continuing to nine new trolley stations: Tecolote Road, Clairemont Drive, Balboa Avenue, Nobel Drive, VA Medical Center, UCSD West/Pepper Canyon, UCSD East/Voigt Drive, Executive Drive, and UTC.
-The northern terminal station, UTC, is part of the UTC Transit Center, at Westfield UTC in the University City/UCSD area.
+The Blue Line was re-extended north from its northern terminus at America Plaza to run through five existing stations (up to and including its pre-2012 terminus, the Old Town Transit Center), and continuing to the nine new Mid-Coast Trolley stations: Tecolote Road, Clairemont Drive, Balboa Avenue, Nobel Drive, VA Medical Center, UC San Diego Central Campus, UC San Diego Health La Jolla, Executive Drive, and UTC Transit Center, the site of a large bus transfer center.

+Copper Line

+In early 2024, MTS proposed truncating the eastern termini of the Green and Orange lines to El Cajon Transit Center and replacing service east of El Cajon with a new Copper Line shuttle to Santee.
+The proposal addressed longstanding operational issues on the single-track section down Cuyamaca Street, where trains often faced delays and occasionally were forced to turn back early at Gillespie Field station.
+To accommodate the shuttle, a third track and platform were added at El Cajon.
+The MTS board approved the plan on July 18, 2024, and Copper Line service began on September 29, 2024.

 Current service

 Lines

-As of 2024, trolley service operates on three daily lines: the Blue, Green, and Orange Lines, and traveling through 65 total miles of mostly double-track rail and serving 62 stations.
-A fourth line, the heritage streetcar Silver Line, operates more limited weekday and weekend service, in a clockwise 'circle-loop' around downtown San Diego only.
+As of 2024, trolley service operates on four daily lines: the Blue, Green, Orange, and Copper lines, and traveling through 65 total miles of mostly double-track rail and serving 62 stations.
+A fifth line, the heritage streetcar Silver Line, operates more limited weekday and weekend service, in a clockwise 'circle-loop' around downtown San Diego only (this is an overlay of existing parts of other lines in downtown).
+Additionally, the San Diego Trolley operates Special Event Line service in late July, to serve the San Diego Comic-Con.

 Stations

-The San Diego Trolley system has 62 operational stations serving its four Trolley lines.
+The San Diego Trolley system has 62 operational stations serving its three major Trolley lines (Blue, Green, and Orange), as well as the Copper Line shuttle and limited-service Silver Line.